saad-shamsi/cli-nodejs-typescript-cli-template/README.md

 1. Go to the NPM website (https://www.npmjs.com/) and sign in with your NPM account.
 1. Click on your profile icon in the top right corner and select "Access Tokens" from the dropdown menu.
 1. Click on the "Generate New Token" button, then click on "Classic Token".
-1. Type the name for the Token select "Publish" radio button, then press "Generate Token".
+1. Type the name for the Token select the "Publish" radio button, then press "Generate Token".
 1. Copy the generated NPM token.

 ### Obtain GitHub Token: